lnis-uofu/OpenFPGA/docs/source/motivation.rst

 SPICE modeling for FPGA architectures requires detailed transistor-level modeling for all the circuit elements within the considered FPGA architecture.
 However, current VPR architectural description language :cite:`JLuu_FPGA_2011` does not offer enough transistor-level parameters to model the most common circuit modules, such as multiplexers and LUTs.
 Therefore, we develop an extension on the VPR architectural description language to model the transistor-level circuit designs.

-In this manual, we will introduce how to use FPGA-SPICE to conduct an accurate power analysis.
-First, we give an overview of the design flow of FPGA-SPICE-based tool suites.
-Then, we show the command-line options of FPGA-SPICE.
-Afterward, we introduce the extension of architectural language and the transistor-level design supports.
-Finally, we present how to simulate the generated SPICE netlists and testbenches.

-In the appendix, we introduce the hierarchy of the generated SPICE netlists and testbenches, to help you customize the SPICE netlists.
-We also attach an example of an architecture XML file for your interest.

 The technical details can be found in our ICCD’15 paper :cite:`XTang_ICCD_2015` and TVLSI'19 paper :cite:`XTang_TVLSI_2019`.